How is heart failure treated?

 - Family history of cardiomyopathy

-- History of taking drugs that can damage heart muscle, such as some cancer drugs
+- History of taking drugs that can damage the heart muscle, such as some cancer drugs

 Stage A treatment